NJ Maternity Leave: Everything You Need to Know

 If an employee is married to someone who works for the same company, the employer can limit the total FMLA leave for parenting to 12 weeks for both parents.
 However, any portion of the employee's own 12 weeks of FMLA leave not used for parenting will still be available if needed.

 If you need help with issues concerning New Jersey maternity leave, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.